 Welcome

-I am a postdoc in fluid mechanics at the University of British Columbia in Vancouver, Canada, and KTH Royal Institute of Technology in Stockholm, Sweden.
+I am a postdoc in fluid mechanics at the University of British Columbia in Vancouver, Canada.
+Officially, I am also affiliated with KTH Royal Institute of Technology in Stockholm, Sweden.

 Profile